 Where did you get your name from?
 I wonder.
 I don’t ask; I know it will become apparent.
 He composes himself.
 He has sageness about him.
 He reads my mind, listens to it, more like; feels it.

 ‘I went for a wander,’ he thinks back to me, ‘along a little lake.
 Little compared to the big lakes where I come from.’
 Where do you come from, I long to know; he stays tuned to my thoughts and replies, without words, ‘the other worlds are many, while the same worlds are few.
 Of course you cannot know where I am from, even though you do.’
-I am content with that, for the time being, and so he continues:
+I am content with this, for the time being, and so he continues:

 ‘I do not know whether there are any conspiracies, or whether there are not, and if there are, who is within them, and who is without.
 There may be some; there may be many.
 There may be none.
 But let me posit that there are none: let me imagine that what looks like people consciously, actively coming together to conspire is in fact no more, and no less, than a culture.’

 ‘Exactly.
 Let me posit that the conspiracy is no more—and certainly no less, which is more grave—than a culture.
 A culture is a conspiracy.
 It could be benign, it could be malicious, it is most likely something in-between; it may have, at the outset, no obvious value attached to it: but consider’—Sedartis is now thinking harder—‘the good, the bad, and the ugly: are they truly, are they in themselves, are they actually good, bad, or ugly?’

 What of Mephisto, I think, less insistent than he does, is he not “ein Teil von jener Kraft, die stets das Böse will, und stets das Gute schafft.”